gomorpheus/morpheus-docs/_build/html/_sources/infrastructure/policies.rst.txt

 * NOTIFICATION MESSAGE
 ** Customizable message for notification email.
 Default message is "Instance ${instance?.name} is set to expire on ${instance?.expireDate}"
 * AUTO APPROVE EXTENSIONS
 ** Enable this to auto-approve extension requests.
-Please note approval workflows will be available in upcoming {morpheus} release.
+Please note approval workflows will be available in upcoming |morpheus| release.

 image::infrastructure/new_policy2.png[caption="Figure 4: ", title="Expiration Policy", alt="Expiration Policy"]